Welcome! These pages provide resources for families of English Learners.

 Watch this video in Spanish

-Teachers look at four parts of literacy when they check how English learners are doing:
+Teachers look at four parts of language when they check how English learners are doing:

 Listening and reading are essential skills that enable students to interpret the English language.
 Writing and speaking are ways students express themselves in the English language.